Gig worker: Future

 Measuring the size of the gig workforce is difficult because of the different definitions of what constitutes "gig work"; limitations in the methods used to collect data via household surveys versus information from business establishments; and differing legal definitions of workers under tax, workplace, and other public policies.

-Gig work's appearance has been related to wide changes in the economy.
+The emergence of gig work has been linked to broad changes in the economy.
 Advances in globalization and technology put pressure on companies to respond quickly to market changes.
-Securing labor through nontraditional agreements such as gig work will enable companies to quickly adjust the size of their workforce.
+Securing labor through nontraditional arrangements, such as gig work, will enable companies to adjust their workforce size quickly.
 This can help companies increase their profits.
-From this point of view, the unconventional gig work is a fundamental component of today's economy, and it is unlikely to disappear anytime soon.
+From this point of view, unconventional gig work is a fundamental component of today's economy and is unlikely to disappear anytime soon.

-In their book, The Gig Economy, Woodcock and Graham outline four pathways worker-friendly futures for the gig economy: increased transparency, better regulation, stronger collective organisation of workers, and platforms run as cooperatives or public infrastructures.
+In their book, The Gig Economy, Woodcock and Graham outline four pathways to worker-friendly futures for the gig economy: increased transparency, better regulation, stronger collective organisation of workers, and platforms run as cooperatives or public infrastructures.

 By location

 Africa

 When it comes to gig workers in Africa, there are significant variations across different countries.
-Sub-Saharan Africa comprises 13% of the world's workforce and over 85% of the employment in Africa is considered informal.
+Sub-Saharan Africa accounts for 13% of the world's workforce, and over 85% of employment in Africa is informal.